 This artilce is a work in progress, a living document and needs to be reviewed.
-I have published it because I feel it make some valid points.
+I have published it because I feel it makes some valid points.

-The article is based on work from the last few years of building themes from the ground while making them accessible.
-What I write about here is the basic starting point and in future articles, I will be looking at how to semantically layout content using correct markup.
+The article is based on work from the last few years of building themes from the ground up while making them accessible.
+What I write about here is the basic starting point for dealing with heading hierachy in HTML.
+In future articles, I will be looking at how to semantically layout content using correct markup so that no only will your headings be in correct order but your content also will be marked up to indicate its importance to the page.
 That said what I write here I feel is the foundation to build off and if you do at least this your documents will pass automated accessibility evaluation tools for using headings correctly.

 This article is going to look at headings in HTML.
 We will first look at what they are, then take a look at how they should be used in general, and then see how this aligns with accessibility best practices.
 Then we will look at how we can include them in our design and development process, which sometimes isn't as easy as one might think.
 Let's get stuck in.